cosmix-pics/PNGTuberORA/README.md

 # PNGTuberORA
 simple png tuber software using open raster format

-this needs raylib.a (libraylib.a on linux) inside a lib folder. see [raylib builds](https://github.com/raysan5/raylib/releases)

 to bootstrab the build system do `cc nob.c -o nob` then call `nob` and it should build the executable would be in the build folder